okube-ai/laktory/README.md

 Laktory, the lakehouse factory, is an open-source framework designed for building, deploying, and executing data pipelines while adhering to essential DevOps best practices such as source control, code reviews, and CI/CD.
-Leveraging Apache Spark and Polars (under development) as its core data transformation engines, Laktory ensures robust and scalable data processing capabilities.
+Leveraging Apache Spark and Polars as its core data transformation engines, Laktory ensures robust and scalable data processing capabilities.

 <img src="docs/images/laktory_diagram.png" alt="what is laktory" width="400"/>